Protecting Workers Who Produce Our Energy

 The commitment to occupational safety continues into the downstream segment and is supported through API standards, including API RP 2009, Safe Welding, Cutting, and Hot Work Practices in the Petroleum and Petrochemical Industries, and API RP 2201, Safe Hot Tapping Practices in the Petroleum and Petrochemical Industries, along with about 30 other safety and fire protection standards.

-Also supporting this effort, API’s Process Safety Site Assessment Program (PSSAP®) offers refineries and petrochemical facilities the opportunity to assess their process safety systems to see where they can improve.
+Also supporting this effort, API’s Process Safety Site Assessment Program (PSSAP®) offers refineries, chemical and petrochemical facilities the opportunity to assess their process safety systems to see where they can improve.
 Utilizing industry developed good practice protocols, PSSAP expert assessors evaluate process safety pillars and share good practices seen throughout industry to drive improvement for participating facilities.

 The natural gas and oil industry is unified in its commitment to improving safety, operational integrity and environmental performance.
 API continues to work with the industry to meet that commitment through standards and programs like API Energy Excellence®.
 As an expectation of API membership, API members commit to enhance the integrity of operations, including occupational safety, by applying standards, implementing workforce training programs, and participating in performance initiatives.
 API members apply the 13 API Energy Excellence elements across their operations to safeguard employees, environment, and the communities in which they operate..
 It is just one example of how the industry continues to further their commitment to these goals, driving toward our goal of zero incidents in industry.
 API’s world-class standards and safety programs reflect and support this pledge and help ensure the safety of industry’s workforce while meeting global demand for reliable and cleaner energy.